edkoh/project-2021-opisthoteuthis-californiana-welcoming-committee/writeup.md

 # __OCaml Tetris Writeup__

-In this writeup, we will explain the functionality in each of the files, and then bring it all together and walk through the operation of the game!
+In this writeup, we will explain the functionality in each of the files, and then bring it all together and walk through the operation of the game.

 Our Tetris implementation is split into six different files: Tetris, Model, Visualization, Tetrominoes, Controller, and Config.
-Tetris includes the main game loops; Model defines the `model` type and includes useful functions that operate on models; Visualization has functions to visualize the game; Tetrominoes defines both the square class and tetromino class; Controller defines a function that translates keystrokes into actions; and last but not least, Config stores config values that the rest of the game draws from.
+Tetris includes the main game loops; Model defines the `model` type and useful functions that operate on the model; Visualization encompasses the functions used to visualize the game; Tetrominoes defines both the tetromino class and the square class of which tetriminos are composed of; Controller defines the functionality used for users to interact with the game; and finally Config stores initial configuration values and type definitions that the rest of the game draws from.

 <div style="text-align:center">
    <img src="./Visualization.png" width="400px">